-There are two main partnership approaches to

-tackling ASB in Brent:
+There are two main partnership approaches to tackling ASB in Brent:

-1. There are three Loc .
-There are three Local Joint Action Groups (LJAGs) which deal with locality-based problems through a multi-agency, evidenceled problem oriented approach and individuals who cause the most alarm. harassment and distress to residents in Brent.
+1. There are three Local Joint Action Groups (LJAGs) which deal with locality-based problems through a multi-agency, evidence-led problem oriented approach and individuals who cause the most alarm, harassment and distress to residents in Brent.
 This includes prevention through diversion and support, and utilising enforcement options where necessary.
 These are coterminus with police cluster boundaries and cover Kilburn, Harlesden and Wembley.